FlowerFerry/memego/README.md

 # memego
-## Pembungkus golang perpustakaan MemeString
+## A golang wrapper for the MemeString library